mrkkrp/markkarpov.com/post/haskell-pure-memoization.md

 Now that we understand how `memo` works we can see that its promise of memoizing a given function does not always hold.
-It is guaranteed to work only when the trie can be floated up and become an indepedent top-level definition.
+It is guaranteed to work only when the trie can be floated up and become an independent top-level definition.

 For example, this works: